YoloFTW/Node-Wings-Restart/README.md

 ## About <a name = "about"></a>

-Node-Wings-Restart is a Node.js module designed to automate the process of restarting the wings service for pterodacty by running the "service wings restart" command periodically.
-This module is particularly useful for managing game servers, web applications, or any service that requires periodic restarts to ensure optimal performance.
+Node-Wings-Restart is a Node.js app designed to automate the process of restarting the wings service for pterodactyl by running the "service wings restart" command periodically.
+This app is particularly useful for managing game servers, web applications, or any service that requires periodic restarts to ensure optimal performance.

 </br>